 If you talk about franchises distributors, or generally called franchisees,then there is a complete different relationship between de manufacturer or supplier and the distributor.
 Under the franchise agreement the distributors will be obliged to purchase most of their goods from the manufacturer.
 The distribution company will have its own trade name, but will profile itself as representative of the manufacturer.
 Formally the distributor will have the freedom to determine its own prices, but the manufacturer can give recommendations.
 The price that the distributor pays is often a fixed percentage of the recommended price.

-Calculating a decent margin, a reasonable mark-up and a worthy price for your distributors and retailers takes careful planning.
+Calculating a decent margin, a reasonable mark-up and a worthy price for your distributors and retailers takes careful planning and market research.
 It takes analysis and understanding to successfully sell products in the market.
 This process differs from determining the fee or percentage for a sales agent.

 Suggestions for further reading